DarkMaps/DarkMapsServer/README.md

-**Provide a new signed pre key**
+**Provide a new signed pre key** :key:

 Send a new signed prekey to the server.
-Requires token authentication.
+Requires token authentication and request signing.
 ```
 /v1/<sender's device registration ID>/signedprekeys/ POST